fzakaria/fzakaria.com/_posts/2025-10-29-nix-derivation-madness.md

 /nix/store/211nlyx2ga7mh5fdk76aggb04y1wsgkj-uses-fod
 ```

+We got the same output `211nlyx2ga7mh5fdk76aggb04y1wsgkj`.
 Not only do we have a `1:N` trait for our output paths to derivations but we can also take certain derivations and completely change them by removing inputs and still get the same output! 😹

 The road to Nix enlightenment is no joke and full of dragons.